c-ares/c-ares/SECURITY.md

    security team are volunteers.
 A vast majority of vulnerability reports we receive are invalid.
 Please don't waste their time.
 2. The report must have a detailed description of the issue or issues.
+3. The report must contain the c-ares version that was tested.
+If from an unreleased version (e.g. from git main), please provide the branch name and git hash tested.
-3. The report should have a valid minimal test case to reproduce the issue.
+4. The report should have a valid minimal test case to reproduce the issue.
    1. Any code in a test case that isn't relevant to reproducing the issue
       ***must*** be removed.
    2. The test case ***must*** compile cleanly with warnings enabled, for